Go DIG: GO DEEPER INTO GOD

 GOING DEEPER THROUGH ‘GO DIG’

-Discipleship is very important for all who want to live a Christ-centered life.
-Under the “Christ-Centered Life” banner, ‘Go DIG’ is the starting point of a deeper discipleship towards maturity.
+Continual discipleship is very important for all of us who want to live a Christ-centered life.
+Long-term shallowness is a curse that can paralyse a Christian, or a church.
+Growth is not automatic.
+Under the “Christ-Centered Life” banner, ‘Go DIG’ is the starting point of a deeper continual discipleship towards continual maturity.
 ‘Go DIG’ focuses upon our identity in Christ, on our knowing our calling in Christ, and on our being discipled towards that calling in Christ.

 AIMS OF THE GROUP: